Weakly turbulent saturation of the nonlinear scalar ergoregion instability: Details on the scalar theory

 Away from the set of $\ell=m$ modes, below we are interested also in the behavior of the system in the nonlinear regime, when keeping $m$ fixed, but considering modes with $\ell\geq m$.
 In Fig.~\ref{fig:indexspace}, we show the non-vanishing couplings between the lowest $\ell$-modes at fixed azimuthal index $m=1$.
 In this case, the non-vanishing coefficients no longer form a simple plane in index space, but rather a band with width $>1$.
 The coefficients $D^{mmmm}_{\bar{\ell}\ell\ell'\ell''}$ share these features for other fixed azimuthal indices $m\neq 1$ as well.
 In the eikonal limit $E^{1111}_{\bar{\ell}\ell\ell\ell}\sim \ell^{1/2}$ for fixed $\bar{\ell}$, while $D^{1111}_{\bar{\ell}\ell\ell\ell}\sim \ell^{-3/2}$.
 This is a signature of the scale-dependence of the derivative self-interactions compared with their potential-type counterparts.

 As noted in the main text, our truncated theory with derivative self-interactions exhibits only a perturbatively conserved energy for $\alpha|\Psi|^2\ll 1$.
 Therefore, we focus here entirely on the conservation of the case with $\alpha=0$.
-In this setting, the stress-energy tensor associated with the nonlinear scalar theory \eqref{eq:KGeq} is explicitly given by
+In this setting, the stress-energy tensor associated with the nonlinear scalar theory considered in the main text is explicitly given by

 Due to the presence of an asymptotically timelike Killing vector field $\xi^\mu$, the current $j^\mu=-T^{\mu\nu}\xi_\nu$ is convered: $\nabla_\mu j^\mu=0$.
-This implies that the total energy $E[\Psi]=-\int_V d^3x\sqrt{-g} T^t_t$ is conserved in volume $V\subset\Sigma_t$ within each $t=\text{const.}$ slice $\Sigma_t$ of the spacetime \eqref{eq:metric} in the sense that $\partial_tE[\Psi]=-\mathcal{F}$; here $\mathcal{F}$ is the outgoing scalar energy flux at the boundary $\partial V$: $\mathcal{F}=\int_{\partial V} d^2\sigma_\mu T^{\mu\nu}\xi_\nu$.
+This implies that the total energy $E[\Psi]=-\int_V d^3x\sqrt{-g} T^t_t$ is conserved in volume $V\subset\Sigma_t$ within each $t=\text{const.}$ slice $\Sigma_t$ of the spacetime in the sense that $\partial_tE[\Psi]=-\mathcal{F}$; here $\mathcal{F}$ is the outgoing scalar energy flux at the boundary $\partial V$: $\mathcal{F}=\int_{\partial V} d^2\sigma_\mu T^{\mu\nu}\xi_\nu$.
 With the ansatz $\Psi=r^{-1}\sum_I \phi_{\ell m}(t,r)Y_{\ell m}(\theta,\varphi)$, the total energy splits as $E[\Psi]=E_{\rm int}+\sum_I E_{\ell m}$ into the linear components

 as well as the interaction energy

 Similarly, the total outgoing scalar energy flux splits into $\mathcal{F}=\sum_I \mathcal{F}_{\ell m}$.
 Note, for $\alpha,\kappa=0$ the linear components are all conserved individually, with associated fluxes: $\partial_t E_{\ell m}=-\mathcal{F}_{\ell m}$.
 We also compute outgoing angular momentum fluxes $\mathcal{J}_{\ell m}$ in direct analogy to this.